-19. Disclosure:
+15. Disclosure:

-All records of village meetings, questions and concerns raised, and feedback from the communities will be maintained meticulously and analysed.
-These results along with the data on fish population will be presented to the village communities and stakeholders during the participatory workshops and meetings that will be held at every quarter of the project period.
+All records of village meetings, questions and concerns raised, and feedback from the communities will be maintained meticulously and analysed and presented to the village communities and stakeholders during the participatory workshops and meetings that will be held at every quarter of the project period.
 These reports will be made available on the organisation's website and the project page.